 The Maryland General Assembly passed a bill this week which would make talking on a handheld cellphone while driving a vehicle a primary offense.
-If the bill is signed by Governor O’Malley, as expected, a police officer would be able to pull a driver over under this bill for talking on a handheld while their vehicle is in motion.
-The bill would allow you that quick phone call at a stop light and you can still use your GPS on your phone.
+If the bill is signed by Governor O’Malley, as expected, a police officer could pull a driver over under this bill for talking on a handheld while their vehicle is in motion.
+The bill would allow you that quick phone call at a stoplight and you can still use your GPS on your phone.

 A first handheld offense would be punishable by a fine up to $75 fine.
 A second offense could be $125, and a third could be $175.
 A fourth offense?
 Geez, do we need to even figure that out?
 I think if you drive through the city screaming “Hey, look, no seat belt” you still are probably not going to get charged with this three times.

 This is the progression of things.
 It is easier to pass the bill as a secondary offense and then bump it up in a few years.
 We are sheep and accept change a little better that way.